berdario/hcobs/README.md

 Haskell implementation of the [Consistent Overhead Byte Stuffing](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) algorithm.

-It provides a `Stuffed` newtype wrapper for Lazy Bytestrings, which is parametrized on the Byte (Word8, representated as a type-level Nat) to be encoded away.
+It provides a `Stuffed` newtype wrapper for Lazy Bytestrings, which is parametrized on the Byte (Word8, represented as a type-level Nat) to be encoded away.

 The implementation tries to be as efficient as possible, type safe and easy to use.
 If you have a "sink" like